About Us

 Julie Mills

 Julie Mills was introduced to the foundation in 2023 when they presented at an Eagles Club banquet in Viroqua.
 She knew she wanted to volunteer for us, and now joins us as a Director.
-Julie is retired (?) but is extremely active in the community. serving with the Viroqua Eagles 2707 Auxiliary (she’s President Elect for 2024-2025), volunteering for other organizations, and she is Co-Treasurer for the Ridges & Rivers Book Festival.
+Julie is retired but extremely active in the community. serving with the Viroqua Eagles 2707 Auxiliary (she’s President Elect for 2024-2025), volunteering for other organizations, and she is Co-Treasurer for the Ridges & Rivers Book Festival.
 She is honored to join the foundation and pledges to give her time with compassion and respect.

 Please join us in this very important fight.